 Comprehensive live accelerator programs

 Comprehensive live accelerators and group programs can be similar to getting an MBA in a consumer goods business.
-Programs like our very own, Cult to Conventional Status for beauty brands is conducted live, with only one to two cohorts offered per year.
+Programs like our very own, Conventional to Cult Status for beauty brands is conducted live, with only one to two cohorts offered per year.
 This program is selective and intimate, leaving each member with a lot of high-touch, one-on-one attention.
 Beauty founders in the program also get accountability support from other members and access to the community’s wide-reaching skills and connections.

 Comprehensive live programs like C2C offer more varied education and training.
 This program isn’t limited to just Sephora’s specific retail strategy but rather walks you through the step-by-step process for pitching and landing boutique retailers as well as big-box.
 You also get access to varied beauty industry experts with guest masterclasses taught on legal, formulation, PR, social strategies and so much more.